oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   View Quota's defined/used for himself

+#### Quota Notification

+Quota will have a threshold configured to alert when the Quota is about to be full.
+The threshold will be configured for the Administrator and for the User.
+The default value for the Adminstrator is 60% and the Users will be 75%.
+When thresholds are met a notification should be set to Administrator or the User.

+Quota will also have a grace percentage, configured in the Quota, for the user to have a chance to consume resources even if the Quota has exceeded the limit.
+The configured default grace should be 20% of the resources limitations, When grace percentage are met, a notification should be set to the Administrator and the User exceeded the limit.
+When Quota is exceeded the grace limit (and the Data Center is in enforced stage), the User should not be allowed to consume the resources from the Quota,

 #### Events

+, depends on the limitation that was exceeded.
+Warning messages should be displayed before limit is reached, depending on the configuration threshold.

 VM Properties (like number of VCPU and memory) are enforced during VM execution.
 When Quota is exceeded (and the Quota is in enforce mode) – User should not be allowed to create/run new Objects with that Quota, depends on the limitation that was exceeded.
 Warning messages should be displayed before limit is reached, depending on the configuration threshold.